 Sling strikes a fair deal and allows you to customize your subscription that most cable services don’t offer.
 Not to mention it’s inclusive of DVR and hosts compatibility for a lot of streaming devices.

-We feel Sling would be a great fit for a lot of people, but we suggest taking advantage of the 3-day free trial Sling TV offers, so you get a better feel of the channels from your own perspective.
+We feel Sling would be a great fit for a lot of people, but we suggest taking advantage of the Sling TV free trial offer, so you get a better feel of the channels from your own perspective.

-Other interesting stories: Find out how to get Netflix free
+Other interesting stories: how to get a Netflix 30-day free trial